Delfyn/pyhash/README.md

 # pyhash
-Calculates hashes of files in current directory, with output to text file
+Calculates hashes of files in current directory, with output to text file after you can type password, which will be encrypted (bcrypt hash), ie. zip file with password...

 ## Setup
+- `pip install bcrypt`
 - Change enviroments, first line
 - Add to PATH